 Grab a few supplies like a large mixing bowl, whisk, and measuring cups and you are good to go.
 In fact this sweet treat is perfect to bring the kids into help. if you are making homemade eggnog, make it first and chill well.

-- Combine pudding mix with eggnog and whisk together.
+- Mix eggnog and pudding mix.
+Combine pudding mix with eggnog and whisk together.
 Mixture will be thick of course, its pudding after all.
 Allow mixture to chill in refrigerator for 15 minutes or up to an hour.
 An electric hand mixer or stand mixer can also be used.

-- Then carefully fold in whipped topping to eggnog pudding mixture.
+- Fold in whipped topping.
+Then carefully fold in whipped topping to eggnog pudding mixture.

-- To serve, place in a serving bowl with your favorite cookies and/or fresh fruit.
+- Serve.
+To serve, place in a serving bowl with your favorite cookies and/or fresh fruit.

 How Long Can Dessert Dip Be Left Out?